Academic IELTS Writing task 1 Sample 1 - Male and female workers in 1975 and 1995 in several employment sectors of the republic of Freedonia

 Sample Answer 3:

-The given graphs provide data on the workforce in six different professions in the republic of Freedonia in 1975 and 1995.
+The line graphs provide data on the workforce in six different professions in the republic of Freedonia in 1975 and 1995.
 As is observed, the graphs illustrate the progress of empowering women in the work market over the twenty years, even the number of females exceeded the number of males in some work fields.

 Sample Answer 4:

-The given line graphs illustrate the number of male and female workers in various employment sectors of the republic of Fredonia in the year 1975 and 1995.
+The line graphs illustrate the number of male and female workers in various employment sectors of the republic of Fredonia in the year 1975 and 1995.
 The first point to note is that the highest number of male and female workers were occupied in the public sector and wholesale and retail trade sector in both years.

 (Approximately 238 words | Written by - Jayesh Joseph )